 Sitting in the frame of beautiful mountains, Mayrhofen is one of the most well-loved ski resorts in Europe.
 Close to the main lifts are some beginner slopes with T-bars, as well as some red and some tree runs.
 With extensive pistes, there is plenty for every skiing ability, making it a great option for groups of mixed ability skiers.

-204km of slopes await skiers and snowboarders in Mayrhofen ski resort.
+204km of slopes await skiers and snowboarders in Mayrhofen.
 Snow quality is extremely important here, where 147 snow cannons guarantee 100% snow coverage on the slopes.
 From easy to medium to difficult - the choice of pistes for skiing is vast.
 The steepest piste is, without doubt, the black Harakiri - Austria's steepest groomed slope - with a gradient of up to 78%.

 In addition to the extraordinary opportunities for freeriding on powder days both below and above the tree line, Mayrhofen ski resort has created the Vans Penken Park for snowboarders and freeskiers that completely outclasses all other fun parks in Tirol with the quality and diversity of its jumps.
 A team of professional Funpark shapers guarantee constant optimum conditions with daily grooming.